 The leading cause of relapse among many recovering addicts is the PAWS.
 This begins instantly after the detox.
 The symptoms include anxiety, impaired motor skills, depression, and loss of cognitive abilities.
 This syndrome makes it tough for patients to participate in their therapies.
 Nonetheless, the inpatient program gives PAWS management a precedence.

 Addicts mostly use drugs results from deep emotional trauma.
 Often time they also suffer from co-occurring mental ailments which deteriorate their addictive behaviors.
 The inpatient recovery program ensures the addicts spend sufficient time with their therapist.
-The therapist also helps the patients to identify whether they could be having other conditions that might require concurrent treatment.
+Personal breakthroughs occur so frequently, they’re the final of our 5 amazing benefits of inpatient drug rehab, and an important reason to consider this modality.
+Your therapist in these settings also helps their patients to identify whether they could be having other conditions that might require concurrent treatment and help ensure a more lasting recovery.

 Reducing Stress Levels in Substance Abuse Treatment